codecraftsuk/web-dev-bootcamp/docs/week_08_django/README.md

     You should see in this repository that there is a folder called `venv`.

-3. To activate this new virtual environment created, run the following command:
+3. To activate this new virtual environment created, run the following command in the terminal on VSC:

     If you are on Linux or MacOS